dribnet/strokes/README.md

 **strokes is an interop library for using [d3.js](http://d3js.org/) from clojurescript**

-The primary design decision is to remove as much of the interop glue and clj->js->clj data marshalling from application code as possible.
 D3 is a wonderfully functional library and seems well suited for playing nice with clojurescript, provided the usual data wrangling issues can be made to go away.
 This is achieved in strokes via